sshabalin/PoliteCoreData/README.md

 ### Manually

-If you prefer not to use CocoaPods, you can integrate Shakuro.HTTPClient simply by copying it to your project.
+If you prefer not to use CocoaPods, you can integrate Shakuro.PoliteCoreData simply by copying it to your project.

 ## Usage

-1. Create a couple of endpoints by adopting `HTTPClientAPIEndPoint` protocol.
-2. Create responses parsers by adopting `HTTPClientParser` protocol.
-3. Create new instanse of `HTTPClient` class.
-4. Start your HTTP request by calling `.sendRequest`.
-You should use completions to handle parsed results.

-Have a look at the [HTTPClient_Example](https://github.com/shakurocom/HTTPClient/tree/master/HTTPClient_Example)
+Have a look at the [PoliteCoreData_Example](https://github.com/shakurocom/PoliteCoreData/tree/master/PoliteCoreData_Example)

 ## License

-Shakuro.HTTPClient is released under the MIT license.
-[See LICENSE](https://github.com/shakurocom/HTTPClient/blob/master/LICENSE.md) for details.
+Shakuro.PoliteCoreData is released under the MIT license.
+[See LICENSE](https://github.com/shakurocom/PoliteCoreData/blob/master/LICENSE.md) for details.

 ## Give it a try and reach us